Hofstra University: History

+Hofstra College separated from New York University on July 1, 1939, and was granted an absolute charter on February 16, 1940.
 In 1950, Calkins Gymnasium was the site of the first Shakespeare Festival.
 It was performed on a five-sixths-sized replica of the Globe Theatre.
 The festival is now performed on the Globe Stage, the most accurate Globe Theatre replica in the United States.